Elijah-Rodriguez/Data-Portfolio/README.md

 ### ML OPS
 **Code:** [Here](https://github.com/Elijah-Rodriguez/machine-learning/tree/main/ML%20OPS)

-**Goal:** Building and deploying a location image classifier using Tensorflow, Streamlit, GCP, and other tools.
+**Goal:** Building and deploying a location image classifier using Tensorflow, Streamlit, Azure, and other tools.

-**Description:** .
+**Description:** Created a pipeline based on a basic image classification CNN model on a python notebook.
+This pipeline copies a saved CNN model and an app framework built in Streamlit to a Docker image.
+This Dokcer image is then placed into an Azure Container Registry to be hosted by an Azure Web App.

 **Skills:** Data cleaning, data analysis, machine learning, CI/CD, data engineering.

-**Tools:** Python, TensorFlow, Streamlit, Docker, Kubernetes, and Google Cloud.
+**Tools:** Python, TensorFlow, Streamlit, Docker, Azure.

 ### NBA Match Predictor